 - Buying from an actual fruit tree nursery (somewhere online like Starks Brothers) CAN be better (depending on the source) then buying a tree you find at a retail store.
 These trees will come to you bare root.
 If you buy from a retail store, look for a healthy, semi-dwarf tree, and a variety that is low maintenance.

 - Buy a semi-dwarf tree – different apple tree root stocks become different size trees.
 Smaller tree will be better and easier to care for.
 A bare root tree is OK.

 - Plant your tree in the spring not in the peak of summer when it is very hot.
 It’s also important to be sure your tree is watered in the beginning, and to protect it from deer if that’s a concern in your area.

 - You need more than one tree – at least two apple trees…three is better…or you will not have cross pollination and therefore no apples.
 Crab apples will pollinate apple trees too.
-Here is a chart to show when they would pollinate.

-- When planting your tree, do not plant the grafting union belong the soil.
+- When planting your tree, do not plant the grafting union below the soil.
 See photo.
 If you plant the grafting union too deep, you will have a really big tree…bigger then you want.

 - It is important to stake your tree and make sure the main center branch is growing straight up.

 This is all you need to do in year 1 for your fruit tree.
 You should not expect to get any apples until year 3.

 The other thing we advise you to do is to attend the fruit tree pruning class at Tuttles your first year or the spring of the second year.
 Attending this will give you an idea of what type of care you will need to do for your trees in the coming years.